CharlesGueunet/vimmic/README.md

                            #   Shortcuts: Mapping for this plugin
                            #   Theme: Colors configuration for this plugin

-We also use two other files defined in the user home directory (you can see examples of those files in the `extra/` directory):
+For personnal configuration, you can ceate two files:

 * `${VIMMIC_DIR}/.vimrc.preconf`: tweak vimmic by adding or disabling plugins, changing the leader key, disabling part of the configuration...
 * `${VIMMIC_DIR}/.vimrc.postconf`: override plugins configuration, change themes, add your own features...

+Examples of those files in the `extra/` folder and the help *vimmic-config* gives some details.

 __Gallery__
 -----------